caymansimpson/EliteFurretAI/README.md

 # EliteFurretAI
-**The goal of this project (EliteFurretAI) is to build a superhuman bot to play Pokemon VGC**.
-It is not to further research, nor is it to build a theoretically sound approach -- the goal is to be the best that no one ever was!
+**The goal of this project is to build a superhuman bot to play Pokemon VGC**.
+It is not to further research, nor is it to build a theoretically sound approach -- the goal is to be the best that no one ever was.
+We will only contribute to research or take sound approaches if it will help us towards our ultimate goal.

 ![AI Pokeball](docs/images/aipokeball.png)

-### Summary
+### Summary of the VGC Problem Space
 - In the purest sense, **a VGC battle is an imperfect information zero-sum two player game with a very large simultaneous action space, complex game mechanics, a high degree of stochasticity and an effectively continuous state space**.
     - VGC is an incredibly difficult AI problem.
 The fact that there is a large pool of top players (and they’re hard to sort) demonstrates the difficulty of this problem even for humans.
 - After reading a wide array of literature, **we suggest we should tackle VGC directly** (instead of through Singles) because of the 40x action space, 3000x branching factor and the additional importance given to game interactions.
 These factors necessitate that an agent more deeply understands game mechanics and be more computationally efficient.